Can I remortgage if I own my house outright?

 Why would someone remortgage a house they own outright?

 If you own your home freehold, then you can’t take out any other loans against it.
-However, you can remortgage your property without having to pay stamp duty.
+However, you can remortgage your property without having to pay stamp dutyA tax paid by the buyer when purchasing a property..
 This is because you are not selling anything; instead, you are simply changing the type of loan you are taking out.
 For example, if you were paying a £100,000 mortgage on a property worth £150,000, you could remortgage this for a £50,000 mortgage, saving around £10,000 per year in interest repayments.

 What happens if my property goes up in value?